I must confess, I wouldn’t be as much of a movie fan as I am now if it weren’t for…

 Let the games begin...

-My man Roger Ebert said it best: "This isn't a movie, it's a thesis.
+My man Roger Ebert [Edit: I guess it was actually Ebert's editor.
+Dang.
+Still good review though] said it best: "This isn't a movie, it's a thesis.
 "Funny Games" represents the laborious execution of an abstract notion.
 The concept is the movie, kind of like Andy Warhol's ''Empire'' (1964), an eight-hour stationary shot of the Empire State Building.
 You don't have to sit through the whole thing to get the point, unless you really want to."

 The two stars are for good performances from the 5 main characters.
 That's it.
-It's not a film meant to entertain, but it's not particularly enlightening either.
-Through all the smug, I smelled the ending an hour away.
-I suppose the fact that I sat through the whole thing means Haneke "won".
-I don't know what I wanted to see, but I do know that I kept watching despite hating what I saw with all my being.
+It's not meant to entertain, but it's not particularly enlightening either.
+Through all the smugness, I smelled the ending an hour away.
+I suppose the fact that I…

 I thought this would be a comedy.